-If minimum wages are effective in the food and beverage sector, then we should expect to find increasing effects on average earnings (see the lower panel of Table 4).
+Estimates obtained from equations that allow for a county-specific trend in the error term are provided in Table 4, and show the importance of accounting for these trends.
+As noted above, if minimum wages are effective in the food and beverage retail sector (grocery stores, etc.), then we should expect to find increasing effects on average earnings.
 For the sector as a whole, however, the estimated coefficient is only slightly positive, and is statistically insignificant.
-This result seems to be largely driven by the negative, but small and statistically insignificant coefficient estimate in the supermarket and other grocery store subsector that makes up the large majority of employment in the sector.
-Coefficient estimates in the other subsectors are all positive and statistically significant, and the larger coefficient estimates in convenience stores and specialty food stores compared to beer, wine and liquor stores are sensible given the greater prevalence of low-wage workers in those two sectors.
+This result seems to be largely driven by the negative, but small and statistically insignificant coefficient estimate in the "supermarket and other grocery store" subsector that makes up the large majority of employment in the sector.
+Coefficient estimates in the earnings equations for the other subsectors are all positive and statistically significant, and the larger coefficient estimates in convenience stores and specialty food stores compared to beer, wine, and liquor stores are sensible given the greater prevalence of low-wage workers in those two sectors.